These are the containers to use for your weekly recycling collections.

 Please leave your recycling and waste at the edge of your property by 7am on your collection day so that it can be seen by the crews.
 Please don’t put it out any earlier than 7pm the night before.

-Replacing one black box, the NEW orange fabric sack is where you should put all of your cardboard.
+The orange fabric sack is where you should put all of your cardboard.

 If you have any extra large pieces of cardboard, please place them next to your orange sack ready for collection.

-Replacing your other black box, the NEW white fabric sack is where you can recycle paper.
+The white fabric sack is where you can recycle paper.

 Recycling just one glossy magazine saves enough energy to boil a kettle nine times!